Achievable logoAchievable logo

 The Enlightenment was a European intellectual movement of the seventeenth and eighteenth centuries that emphasized reason and individualism rather than tradition.
 It is known as the “long century” because it covered a period of 130 years.

-The topic, the Enlightenment, is referenced once by name in the first sentence as well as twice by “it” in the second sentence.
+The topic, the Enlightenment, is named once in the first sentence and then referred to twice with the pronoun “it” in the second sentence.

 Here’s a more difficult example from On the Origin of Species by Charles Darwin found at Project Gutenberg: